-40. The New Direction exchange rate management strategic objective is to maintain a stable and competitive exchange rate through increasing exports and reducing imports of consumer goods.
-The specific policies are (a) review of existing policy framework for supporting cash crop production and marketing (b) improve supportive marketing infrastructure and facilities and (c) promote agro-processing to add value to farm products for exports.
+40. Mr Speaker, the New Direction exchange rate management strategic objective is to maintain a stable and competitive exchange rate through increasing exports and reducing imports of consumer goods.
+The specific policy actions include [i] review of existing policy framework for supporting cash crop production and marketing [ii] improve supportive marketing infrastructure and facilities and [iii] promote agroprocessing to add value to farm products for exports.